-- 1. If an angiographic catheter in the femoral artery is in use, it should be withdrawn to a position to demonstrate the aortic anatomy where the distal component is to be deployed. - 2.
-Introduce the freshly hydrated introduction system over the wire guide until the desired graft position is reached, with a recommended 3-4 stent overlap (75-100 mm), but no less than a 2 stent overlap (50 mm) with the proximal component.
-Do not overlap proximal and distal sealing stents. - 3.
+- 1. If an angiographic catheter in the femoral artery is in use, it should be withdrawn to a position to demonstrate the aortic anatomy where the distal component is to be deployed. - Introduce the freshly hydrated delivery system over the wire guide until the desired graft position is reached, with a recommended 3-4 stent overlap (75-100 mm), but no less than a 2 stent overlap (50 mm) with the proximal component.
+Do not overlap proximal and distal sealing stents.
 Check the position by angiography and adjust if necessary. - 4.
-Ensure that the Captor Hemostatic Valve on the Flexor Introducer Sheath is turned counter-clockwise to the open position (Fig. 10). - Stabilize the gray positioner (introduction system shaft) and begin withdrawing the sheath.
+Ensure that the Captor Hemostatic Valve on the Flexor Introducer Sheath is turned counterclockwise to the open position.
+(Fig. 10) - 5.
+Stabilize the grey positioner (delivery system shaft) and begin withdrawing the sheath.
 CAUTION: As the sheath or wire guide is withdrawn, anatomy and graft position may change.
 Constantly monitor graft position and perform angiography to check position as necessary.
 NOTE: If extreme difficulty is encountered when attempting to withdraw the sheath, place the device in a less tortuous position which enables the sheath to be retracted.
 Very carefully withdraw the sheath until it just begins to retract, and stop instantly.
-Move back to original position and continue deployment.

-- 6. Withdraw the sheath until the graft is fully expanded.
-Continue sheath withdrawal until the valve assembly docks with the control handle. - Release the distal attachment by first unscrewing the trigger-wire safety lock on the white trigger-wire release mechanism, label 1 (Figs. 12 and 13). - 8.
-Unscrew and remove the safety lock on the telescoping handle, label 2 (Figs. 14 and 15) - 9.
-Stabilize the introduction system and slide the telescoping handle together with the gray tube and the outer sheath in a distal direction until the distal attachment stent is released.
-The telescoping handle should be retracted as far as it will travel distally until it locks automatically into position (Fig. 16). - 10.
-Loosen the safety lock from the green trigger-wire release mechanism.
-Withdraw the trigger-wire in a continuous movement until the proximal end of the graft opens, then withdraw and remove the trigger-wire and release mechanism, label 3 (Fig. 17).
-Do not rotate the green trigger-wire knob.
-NOTE: Check to make sure that all trigger-wires are removed prior to withdrawal of the introduction system. - 11.
-Remove the inner introduction system entirely, leaving the sheath and wire guide in the graft. - Close the Captor Hemostatic Valve on the Flexor Introducer Sheath by turning it in a clockwise direction until it stops.
+Move back to original position and continue deployment. - 6.
+Withdraw the sheath until the graft is fully expanded.
+Continue sheath withdrawal until the valve assembly docks with the control handle. - 7.
+Release the distal attachment by first unscrewing the trigger-wire safety lock on the white triggerwire release mechanism (labeled number "1").
+(Figs. 12 and 13) - Unscrew and remove the safety lock on the telescoping handle (labeled number "2").
+(Figs. 14 and 15) Stabilize the delivery system and slide the telescoping handle together with the grey tube and - the outer sheath in a distal direction until the distal attachment stent is released.
+The telescoping handle should be retracted as far as it will travel distally until it locks automatically into position.
+(Fig. 16) - Loosen the safety lock from the green trigger-wire release mechanism.
+Withdraw the trigger-wire slowly until the proximal end of the graft opens, then withdraw and remove the trigger-wire and release mechanism (labeled number "3").
+(Fig. 17)

+NOTE: Check to make sure that all trigger-wires are removed prior to withdrawal of the delivery system.

+- 11. Remove the inner introduction system entirely, leaving the sheath and wire guide in the graft. - Close the Captor Hemostatic Valve on the Flexor Introducer Sheath by turning it in a clockwise direction until it stops.
+CAUTION To supplie actually a standard standa

-CAUTION: To avoid entangling any catheters left in situ, rotate the introduction system during withdrawal.
+CAUTION: To avoid entangling any catheters left in situ, rotate the delivery system during withdrawal.